Smokey's Haunt

 Smokey's Haunt is the fourth studio album by Australian hip hop artist and member of The Herd, Urthboy.
 It was released on 12 October 2012.

 Overview

 Levinson's fourth album under the Urthboy moniker, released on the Elefant Traks label, was made available to the public on 12 October 2012.
 Produced by fellow Australian hip hop colleagues Count Bounce (TZU) and Hermitude, the album was selected as a "Feature Album" on national Australian radio station Triple J.

-Jimblah, Solo and Alex Burnett (of Sparkadia) feature as guests on the album.
-Jimblah and Solo appear on a song entitled "On Your Shoulders" (Jimblah also appears on the song "Glimpses"), and Burnett features on the song "The Big Sleep".
+Jimblah, Solo, Jane Tyrell and Alex Burnett (of Sparkadia) feature as guests on the album.
+Jimblah and Solo appear on a song entitled "On Your Shoulders" (Jimblah also appears on the song "Glimpses" with Tyrrell) and Burnett features on the song "The Big Sleep".